vengaer/cldm/README.md

 ## Using libmockc

 Building libmockc requires some configuration.
-Specifically, it must know the signatures of the mocks it is to generate.
-Once this is done, the build system should handle the rest.
-The usage can be summarized as follows:
+Specifically, the signatures of the mocks to be generated need to be known.
+Once these have been specified, the build system handles the rest.
+The procedure can be summarized as follows:

-1. Describe functions to be mocked
+1. Define functions to be mocked
 2. Build libmockc via make
 3. Preload the generated shared library
 4. Include the `lmc.h` header

-The process is described in detail below.
+The entire procedure is described in detail below.

 #### Defining the Mocks

-In order for libmockc to know the names and the signatures of the functions to mock, these must be specified by the user.
+In order for libmockc to know the signatures of the functions to mock, these must be specified by the user.
 To do this, create a file called `mockups.h` in the `libmockc` directory and use the `MOCK_FUNCTION` and `MOCK_FUNCTION_VOID` macro families.

-The "signature" of the `MOCK_FUNCTION` macro would be described as:
+The "signature" of the `MOCK_FUNCTION` macro is as follows:
 ```c
 MOCK_FUNCTION(return_type, function_name [,param_type[,param_type[,...]]]).
 ```